linkarzu/linkarzu.github.io/_posts/news/2026-06-26-streaming-info.md

 ## Why does TTS not work?

-There could be 3 reasons:
+There could be a few reasons reasons:

 1. [2.
 If it's a Livestream with a Guest](#2-if-its-a-livestream-with-a-guest)
 2. TTS is actually stuck and it needs a refresh